Homebodies : a novel

 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Denton-Hurst, Tembe.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Denton-Hurst, Tembe.
 2023.
 Homebodies: A Novel.
-New York, NY: Harper, an imprint of HarperCollins Publishers.
+Harper, an imprint of HarperCollins Publishers.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Denton-Hurst, Tembe.
-Homebodies: A Novel New York, NY: Harper, an imprint of HarperCollins Publishers, 2023.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Denton-Hurst, Tembe.
+Homebodies: A Novel.
+Harper, an imprint of HarperCollins Publishers, 2023.

-Harvard Citation (style guide)Denton-Hurst, T. (2023).
+UCL Harvard Citation (Style Guide)Denton-Hurst, T. (2023).
 Homebodies: a novel.
-First edn.
-New York, NY: Harper, an imprint of HarperCollins Publishers.
+First edn New York, NY: Harper, an imprint of HarperCollins Publishers.

 Staff View